-- Network: Select the cloudacademy-labs VPC
+- VPC: Select the cloudacademy-labs VPC

-- Subnet: Select the Public-A | us-west-2a) subnet
+- Subnet: Select the Public-A | us-west-2a subnet

 - Auto-assign Public IP: Select Enable

-- Select Create a new security group
+- Firewall: Select Create security group

 - Security group name: Enter SG-bastion

 - Description: Enter SG for bastion host.
-SSH access only.
+SSH access only

 - Type: SSH